• Skip to primary navigation

 Notes

 Note on chilling dough overnight: I know.
-If you're like me you didn't read the recipe all the way through and missed this.
 You wanted the cookies today, and now I'm telling you to wait!
-You want the rest to rest and firm up a bit.
-Waiting overnight will give you the best flavor, because you've allowed the dough time for the flavors of aaaaall those spices to marry.
+Letting the dough rest overnight will give you the best flavor, because you've allowed the dough time for the flavors of aaaaall those spices to marry.

 Note on cookie pan: They no longer make the cookie pan that I used.
 That said, I found this one here that would be super cute, too!

 Note on bake time: Your bake time will greatly depend on the size and thickness of your cookies.
-My cookies used about 3 tablespoons of dough, weighing about 1.5 ounces each.
+My cookies each used about 3 tablespoons of dough, weighing about 1.5 ounces each before baking.
 These 2.5" x 2.5" x 0.4" cookies baked up in about 9 minutes.
 I've also tried this recipe as ¼" thick cut-outs, which baked up in about 7 minutes.

 Note on glazing: Allow the cookies to cool about 10 minutes before brushing the glaze on.
 Alternatively, you can store the unglazed cookies in the freezer until you're ready to serve them.
 They can be glazed after you thaw them (this is what I always do)!
 I don't suggest glazing the cookies prior to freezing.